 Genetics isn’t the only thing that can impact when menopause starts.
 Medical factors can also influence menopause timing.
 For example, if someone’s ovaries are removed, symptoms will begin to show immediately.

 Certain medical conditions like autoimmune diseases have also been associated with early menopause.
 Women who’ve undergone treatments like radiation therapy or chemotherapy are also more likely to show symptoms earlier.

 Post-menopause simply means “after menopause”, and you reach this point when it’s been 12 months since your last period.
 Post-menopause signals the end of your reproductive years, and you’ll be in this stage for the rest of your life.
 While your ovaries are still making low levels of the hormones estrogen and progesterone, you are no longer ovulating (releasing eggs), so you can’t become pregnant.

 You’ll continue to experience menopause symptoms for about 2-7 years after your final menstrual cycle (it can be longer for some people), but after that time, symptoms often get milder or completely go away.

-Women in post-menopause are at a higher risk for certain health conditions like heart disease and osteoporosis.
+Women in post-menopause are at a higher risk for certain health conditions like heart disease and postmenopausal osteoporosis.
 You and your primary care doctor can work together on a plan to prevent or manage those conditions.